-An affiliate of AFCA 2, America First Property Management Company, LLC ("Properties Management"), was retained to provide property management services for Ashley Square, Ashley Pointe at Eagle Crest, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek Apartments, Eagle Ridge, Crescent Village, Meadowview, Willow Bend, Postwoods I, Postwoods II, Churchland, Glynn Place and The Greens.
+An affiliate of AFCA 2, America First Property Management Company, LLC ("Properties Management"), was retained to provide property management services for Ashley Square, Ashley Pointe at Eagle Crest, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek Apartments, Eagle Ridge, Crescent Village, Meadowview, Willow Bend, Postwoods II, Churchland, Glynn Place and The Greens.
 The management fees paid to Properties Management amounted to approximately \$204,800 and \$429,600 for the three and six months ended June 30, 2009, respectively.
 The management fees paid to Properties Management during the first three and six months ended June 30, 2008 totaled approximately \$186,000 and \$366,000, respectively.
 For the VIEs, these management fees are not Partnership expenses but are recorded by each applicable VIE entity and, accordingly, have been reflected in the accompanying consolidated financial statements.
 Such fees are paid out of the revenues generated by the properties owned by the VIEs prior to the payment of any interest on the tax-exempt mortgage revenue bonds and taxable loans held by the Partnership on these properties.
 For the MF Properties, these management fees are considered real estate operating expenses.
-Additionally, Properties Management was retained to provide property management fees paid to Properties Management by these entities amounted to approximately \$47,500 and \$68,200 during the three and six months ended June 30, 2009, respectively.
-The management fees paid to Properties amounted to approximately \$16,000 and \$39,000 during the three and six months ended June 30, 2009, respectively.
-The management fees paid to Properties amounted to approximately \$47,500 and \$68,200 during the three and six months ended June 30, 2009, respectively.
-The management fees paid to Properties amounted to approximately \$46,000 and \$39,000 during the three and six months ended June 30, 2009, respectively.
+Additionally, Properties Management was retained to provide property management services for Clarkson College and Chandler in 2008 and Clarkson College, Woodland Park, Gardens of Decordova and Oak Grove in 2009.
+The management fees paid to Properties Management by these entities amounted to approximately \$47,500 and \$68,200 during the three and six months ended June 30, 2009, respectively.
+The management fees paid to Properties Management by these entities amounted to approximately \$16,000 and \$39,000 during the three and six months ended June 30, 2008, respectively.